hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 ### Partitioned pools show UNKNOWN

 - The data group entry is not in canonical form; partitioned pools must be listed as the full path (`/dmz/web-pool`)
-- Re-run the discovery script, which generates correct entries
+- Re-run the discovery script to generate correct pool name entries

 ### DNS resolution not working
 - Verify DNS resolver configuration in LTM